Every year, the U.S. wastes about $1 Trillion dollars on healthcare. The ramifications are deep and widespread:

 “We’ve had some increases and don’t think our Broker is giving us 100% — can you be our Broker?”

-Yes, but we won’t just work with anyone.
-Being in the problem solving business requires many resources, and we have to be selective about who we work with — not every company is a good fit.
+Yes, but we are selective about who we manage benefits for as not every company is a good fit.
 However, for companies that are engaged, we can typically come to an agreement that benefits everyone — with us, it’s win – win, or no deal.

 “If you don’t get paid by insurance companies, how much will you charge us?”

-Here’s the thing: working with us SAVES you money.
-Not because our fees are always less than what your Broker currently makes on your group, but because our intellectual property helps you optimize spend (remember the $1 Trillion wasted every year?) and these savings allow us to improve benefits for employees.
-Here’s what we can always guarantee — are you sitting down? — our fees will always be fully transparent to you, our valued client.
+Remember, our mission is to SAVE you money.
+Our intellectual property helps you optimize spend (remember the $1 Trillion wasted every year?) and improve your bottom-line.
+Here’s what we can always guarantee — our fees will always be fully transparent to you, our valued client.
 No commission grabs or year-end kickbacks from insurers — nada, zilch, nothing.

 Although we have our recommended process, we understand that every Client is unique, and we often need to mold our process to fit the needs of an organization.